zoontek/react-native-edge-to-edge/README.md

 ```

 > [!NOTE]
-> This library is not yet supported in the [Expo Go](https://expo.dev/go) sandbox app.
+> These configuration properties are not supported in the [Expo Go](https://expo.dev/go) sandbox app, use a [development build](https://docs.expo.dev/develop/development-builds/create-a-build/).

 ### Bare React Native